pritipawar13/MiniProject-Todo-App/README.md

      When user won't to create the daily task .
 And also save the task
 whenever user complete their task .The task is remove from the todo .

-In this Mini project I develop Following Feature
+In this Mini project I develop Following Feature  by Using Rest Api
   1) Register User
   2) Already Registered User can only Login
   3) User Can Create the new Task.